Community Development and Planning

 Location of Program Offering: Macomb

-The Community Development certificate is designed to meet the needs of students desiring to work and influence rural and urban communities by integrating coursework in both planning and economic development.
+The Community Development and Planning certificate is designed to meet the needs of students desiring to work and influence rural and urban communities by integrating coursework in both planning and economic development.
 Specialized coursework in the certificate program focuses on issues related to planning and community development in rural and urban areas.
 The program culminates in a closely supervised internship experience (11 months) in the management of community development projects.
 In lieu of internship, students may customize their coursework with additional planning and/or geospatial technologies, all essential to the practice of community development.

 Requirements for Enrollment

 Peace Corps Fellows, graduate degree and non-degree students are eligible to apply to the certificate program.
 Degree students must meet the admission requirements for their degree program; non-degree students must meet the admission requirements for the School of Graduate Studies.

 ECON 460G Urban and Regional Economic Analysis (3)